wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-native-dotnet.md

 		string existingPolicy = tci == null ? null : tci.Policy;

 		// We use the PromptBehavior.Never flag to indicate that ADAL should throw an exception if a token
-		// could not be acquired from the cache, rather than automatically prompting the user to sign in. result = await authContext.AcquireTokenAsync(new string[] { Globals.clientId }, null, Globals.clientId, new Uri(Globals.redirectUri),
+		// could not be acquired from the cache, rather than automatically prompt the user to sign in. result = await authContext.AcquireTokenAsync(new string[] { Globals.clientId }, null, Globals.clientId, new Uri(Globals.redirectUri),
 			new PlatformParameters(PromptBehavior.Never, null), existingPolicy);